lasernoises/lasernoises.com/content/blog/2025-09-07_hubris_vga/index.md

 So I decided to get rid of the sys task and do it all in my task.

-I currently have no idea whether my suspicion is right here.

 # The Plan

 My first plan was to get the screen to just display a single color.